taocpp/PEGTL/doc/Control-Hooks.md

 1. supplying it as explicit template argument to the `parse()`-functions, or

-2. setting it for a portion of the grammar with the `pegtl::control` combinator.
+2. setting it for a portion of the grammar with the `tao::pegtl::control` combinator.

 Copyright (c) 2014-2017 Dr. Colin Hirsch and Daniel Frey